Summary of Romans

-The book of Roman is a masterfully written exposition on grace.
-This letter to the believers in Rome has changed the hearts of many as they read and understand the wonderful truths nestled inside.
-Paul wrote this letter to these Christians to explain his revelation of grace.
+The Book of Romans is a masterfully written exposition on God’s grace and the righteousness that comes by grace through faith.
+This book (a letter) is the foundation of the entire Christian faith and has changed the hearts of many as they read and understand the wonderful truths nestled inside.

 Romans 1 covers Paul’s introduction to the book of Romans as well as building a case against the entire world that we were guilty before God.
 The reason for writing the book of Romans was to share the gospel and teach that our righteousness comes by faith in Jesus Christ apart from what we can do to earn it.

 Romans 2 is written to admonish the Jews that living by the law and circumcision does not make them righteous in God’s eyes.
 This comes as quite a shock, but Paul stresses that living by rules and regulations only brings about judgment and condemnation.
 Paul concludes that a true Jew is one that has experienced circumcision of the heart by the Spirit of God.

 Romans 3 completes the accusation that both the Jews and the Gentiles are guilty before God.
 Now the prosecution can rest and the defense begin.
 Paul switches gears by explaining that the righteousness that the law was powerless to give us, God did by sending Jesus.
 He maintains that this righteousness comes by faith to all who believe in Christ Jesus apart from obeying the law.

 Romans 4 is proof that faith has always been the means for justification.
 Paul reflects back to the Old Testament patriarchs who were justified by faith, not works, to illustrate his point.
 Paul uses this illustration to prove that Gentiles were part of this promise given to Abraham.
 The whole world was blessed through him because he chose to believe God rather than his circumstances and, because of this, his faith was credited to him as righteousness.